sheisc/COMP9024/C/SimpleWebServer/README.md

 In this project, we will discuss how a [data stack](../../Stacks/Stack_LL/README.md) can be used to store thread IDs in a multi-threaded program and how to implement a simple web server in C.

+The Hypertext Transfer Protocol (HTTP) is the foundation of the World Wide Web, allowing webpages to be loaded through hypertext links.

 [HashMap](../../Strings/HashMap/README.md) can be used to store the HTTP headers as follows.

 #### An HTTP request from the Chrome browser